 Brazilian Jiu Jitsu (BJJ) is an art based in self defence and ground combat.
 Along with this, it teaches takedowns, takedown defence, ground control, and especially submissions.
 Submissions refer to holds that either cut off an opponent’s air supply (chokes) or look to take advantage of a joint (such as armbars).
 At Bristol Dojo Bjj we have Beginners and Advanced classes available.
-Our professor is Jimmy Johnstone who is a Black Belt under Professor Fernando Terere and our head coach is Simon O’Brien assisted by Dylan O’Brien and Andrew Chivers.
+Our resident professors are Dylan O’Brien and Simon O’Brien who are Black Belts under Jimmy Johnstone who is a 2nd degree Black Belt under Professor Fernando Terere.
+Also coaching is Andrew Chivers who holds the rank of Brown Belt.

 All our Bjj classes are suitable for those who wish to study Bjj as a stand alone art and progress through the belt system or as part of our MMA program.
 You will learn techniques with the Gi (training uniform) and we also have NoGi classes.